Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Like any good RPG, Ni no Kuni requires that you level your characters.
-Without levels you'll be trounced by the stronger enemies in the game, and that… that just wouldn't be a fun game.
+Without levels, you'll be trounced on by stronger enemies in the game, and that… that just wouldn't be a fun game.
 Unfortunately, even in a game as fun as Ni no Kuni, grinding can become a bit of a tiring slog after a while.

 Fret not.
 There are three areas in the game where you can earn massive amounts of experience points with relatively little effort, and all three feature enemies from the same evolutionary line: the Toko branch.

 Tokos are squat, fuzzy creatures that look like they're straight out of My Neighbor Totoro.
 They're generally harmless creatures, and will spend most fights trying to get away from your party.
 Manage to kill one, though, and you'll earn a ton of experience for your troubles.
 There are five variations of the Toko line, three of which are fantastic for levelling.

 The first is Toko, the base creature.
 Tokos are found on Swan Island, to the northeast of the Summerlands (Ding Dong Dell).
 You can access this island chain when you first get the Sea Cow, though it's not advisable to challenge the monsters here until your familiars are in at least their mid 20s.
 The island is small, so you don't have a ton of space to move around, but persistence will eventually pay off.

 Beating a Toko will earn you 2,000 experience apiece, which should blow any other experience amounts you earn at this point in the game out of the water.